British Columbia Highway 7: History

-Lougheed Highway, as it exists today is the direct successor to the Dewdney Trunk Road, which was completed around 1900.
-Portions of the Lougheed in fact, were a part of Dewdney Trunk Road.
+Lougheed Highway as it exists today is the direct successor to the Dewdney Trunk Road, which was completed around 1900.
+In fact, portions of the Trunk Road were incorporated into the Lougheed Highway.

 A subsidized ferry service across the Pitt River was instigated on September 27, 1902, and was replaced in March 1915 by the first Pitt River Bridge.
-In the mid 1920s, the section from Harrison Mills to Agassiz over Woodside Mountain was built, being completed by the end of the 1926/27 fiscal year.
+In the mid-1920s, the section from Harrison Mills to Agassiz over Woodside Mountain was built, being completed by the end of the 1926/27 fiscal year.
 This also included a bridge over the Harrison River.
-Around 1929 portions of the highway which followed Nicomen Slough were relocated.
+Around 1929, portions of the highway which followed Nicomen Slough were relocated.

 From 1928 to 1931, contractors and the Public Works Department built in sections what is now the present alignment of Lougheed Highway from the Pitt River Bridge through to Mission.
-The route followed the already existing powerlines in Pitt Meadows, went through Haney and then followed the Fraser River to Mission.
-Ideas for the 240 St. to 285 St. section can be traced back to as early as 1919.
+The route followed the already existing powerlines in Pitt Meadows, went through Haney, continued in the vicinity of the already existing River Road, and then followed the Fraser River to Mission.
+Ideas for a highway connecting Haney to Mission the via the path the Lougheed takes today can be traced back at least to 1919.

 Around the time of the construction of today's Lougheed through Pitt Meadows and Maple Ridge, construction of what was then called the "Central Arterial Highway" started through Burnaby.
 The provincial government however, failed to complete the entire projected road and it wouldn't be until 1946 that the effort to build the road recommenced.
-The missing link in the road from what is now Lakeside Drive to North Road was completed by June 1948.
+The missing link in the road from what is now Lakeside Drive to Blue Mountain St. and Brunette Avenue was completed by June 1948.

 On August 14, 1950, the present truss bridge that carries eastbound traffic over the Coquitlam River was officially opened by Roderick Charles MacDonald.
+The bridge is referred to as the Coquitlam River Bridge and the construction of a potential replacement for the aging span is an ongoing discussion in municipal, provincial, and federal politics.